Horagolla National Park – හොරගොල්ල ජාතික වනෝද්යානය

 Horagolla National Park

-The rich Bio-diversity of the donated land led to the Wildlife Department to converting it into a sanctuary which on July 28, 2004 was named as the Horagolla National Park.
+The rich Bio-diversity of the donated land led the Wildlife Department to convert it into a sanctuary which on July 28, 2004, was named the Horagolla National Park.

 The area is called Horagolla due to the abundance of Hora trees found in the vicinity.
 If you travel about one kilometre from Nittambuwa to Veyangoda, you will arrive at the Pinnagolla junction.
 About 600 m on the left turn at the junction is the entrance to the park.
 This is the smallest National park in Sri Lanka.
 It is situated about 40 km from Colombo.